ppoliqueta/PrecisionCalc/README.md

-# PrecisionCalc R Package
+# PrecisionCalc Package
-PrecisionCalc: Calculate the sample effort for a given relative or absolute precision for data with different distributions.
+PrecisionCalc: An R pacakge to calculate the sample effort for a given relative or absolute precision for data with different distributions.